Death of Edgar Allan Poe: Posthumous character assassination

 Griswold also claimed that Poe had asked him to be his literary executor.
 He had served as an agent for several American authors, but it is unclear whether Poe appointed him to be the executor or whether Griswold became executor through a trick or a mistake by Poe's aunt and mother-in-law, Maria.
 In 1850 he presented, in collaboration with James Russell Lowell and Nathaniel Parker Willis, a collection of Poe's work that included a biographical article titled "Memoir of the Author", in which Poe was depicted as a depraved, drunk, drug-addled madman.
-Many parts of it were believed to have been fabricated by Griswold, and it was denounced by those who had known Poe, including Sarah Helen Whitman, Charles Frederick Briggs, and George Rex Graham.
+Many parts of it were believed to have been fabricated by Griswold, and it was denounced by those who had known Poe, including Sarah Helen Whitman, Charles Frederick Briggs and George Rex Graham.
 John Neal, who was the first to praise Poe in 1829, wrote in 1850 that Griswold is a "Rhadamanthus, who is not to be bilked of his fee, a thimble-full of newspaper notoriety".
 Griswold's account became popularly accepted, in part because it was the only full biography available and was widely reprinted.
 It also remained popular because many readers assumed that Poe was similar to his fictional characters or were thrilled at the thought of reading the works of an "evil" man.

 A more accurate biography of Poe did not appear until John Henry Ingram's of 1875.
-Even so, historians continued to use Griswold's depiction as a model for their own biographies of Poe, including W. H. Davenport in 1880, Thomas R. Slicer in 1909, and Augustus Hopkins Strong in 1916.
+Even so, historians continued to use Griswold's depiction as a model for their own biographies of Poe, including W. H. Davenport in 1880, Thomas R. Slicer in 1909 and Augustus Hopkins Strong in 1916.
 Many used Poe as a cautionary tale against alcohol and drugs.
 In 1941, Arthur Hobson Quinn presented evidence that Griswold had forged and re-written a number of Poe's letters that were included in his "Memoir of the Author".
-By then, Griswold's depiction of Poe was entrenched in the mind of the public, both in America and around the world, and this distorted image of the author has become part of the Poe legend despite attempts to dispel it.
+By then, Griswold's depiction of Poe was entrenched in the mind of the public, both in the U.S. and around the world, and this distorted image of the author has become part of the Poe legend despite attempts to dispel it.